Skip to Content

 Church Street District

 If you’re planning a trip to Orlando, you’ve probably heard of Disney Springs.
-It’s free to go to, and it sure looks like you went to one of the theme parks.
-So it’s super crowded.
+It’s free to go to and it’s the perfect place to get some great Disney-themed photos without going to Disney.
+The only bad thing about it is it gets super crowded.

 Instead, head over to the Church Street District (Church Street).
 The area is filled with shopping, restaurants, clubs, and more.